 The abdominal wall needs to flex, stabilise, rotate and extend – and if we never get off the ground or challenge the muscles then it will never regain its full strength.

 All of your body’s natural healing is finished by 8 – 10 weeks after birth, so any additional improvements are going to take a bit of work.
-Ensuring you are continuing to safely progress and challenge your abdominal wall will ensure you continue to heal and return to your pre-pregnancy strength (or beyond!).
+Ensuring you are continuing to progress and challenge your abdominal wall safely will ensure you continue to heal and return to your pre-pregnancy strength (or beyond!).

 In the Empowered Motherhood Program our Core Connect Program is designed to support you as you progress from toe taps and early postnatal exercises all the way to strong, functional and dynamic core exercises.
 This is the missing step in most core programs and is vital if you want to return to running or any other high-intensity exercise.